-The legislative branch of government creates legislation (laws) that seems to dictate what we can and cannot do.
-Although, in fact, legislation empowers and protects those rights that are included in legislation.
+The legislative branch of government creates legislation (laws) that seem to dictate what we can and cannot do.
+Legislation empowers and protects rights that are included in legislation.

 In Canada, legislative law includes both Crown rights and Crown-granted rights.
 Crown-granted rights include Indigenous-related rights (Fiduciary, Constitutional, Treaty and Aboriginal rights).
 Most Indigenous-related rights have not yet been included into legislative law and are still found in common law (court decisions).
 However, on another website page we have already discussed that Indigenous-related rights are part of the assimilation process of Indigenous Peoples.

 For Indigenous Peoples in Canada, legislation excludes Indigenous sovereignty and sovereign Indigenous law, Immemorial rights, and Inherent Jurisdiction.
 By extension, all legislative law is a tool that in some way advances colonization and assimilation.
 Or put another way, this means that legislative law: